MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-database/includes/2-what-is-entity-framework-core.md

-Most non-trivial web applications will need to reliably perform create, read, update, and delete (CRUD) operations on data, and persist these changes between application restarts.
-While there are a variety of options for persisting data in .NET applications, Entity Framework (EF) Core is a user-friendly solution and a great fit for many .NET applications.
+Most non-trivial web applications will need to reliably do create, read, update, and delete (CRUD) operations on data, and persist these changes between application restarts.
+While there are various options for persisting data in .NET applications, Entity Framework (EF) Core is a user-friendly solution and a great fit for many .NET applications.

 ## Understand Entity Framework (EF) Core